lhy11009/aspectLib/README.md

 (todo) Change the length of number label on axis, currently they are too long so parts are blocked.

+### Combine figures

+Some notes:
+* font size in case names are adjusted to fill the individual boxes

 ## work with prm

 (todo) put utilitie functions in the ParsePrm.py, and put interfaces into the Case.py